Blog · Review Essay · Last reviewed June 25, 2026

 That is why his discussion of universal basic income is ambivalent.
 He takes seriously the problem that wage labor cannot be the only route to survival, but he resists a version of UBI that merely pays people to endure exclusion from productive life while ownership and planning remain unchanged.
 Income support can be necessary, but it does not by itself answer who controls production, care, time, infrastructure, and social purpose.

 The sharper alternative is democratic abundance: reducing necessary labor, expanding free time, reorganizing care, planning around need rather than profit, and making technical capacity answer to collective decisions.
 Whether or not a reader accepts Benanav's politics, the demand is useful.
 Do not let the machine become a myth that hides the ownership question.
+Technical abundance can coexist with social scarcity when the gains are privately captured, public services are thinned, and people still need a job to obtain security.

 The AI-Age Reading